jxt-bikash/building-work-orders/README.md

 ### 5. Configure Environment Variables

 Create a .env file in the project root.
-For testing, generate free email credentials at Ethereal.email.
+For testing, generate free email credentials at Ethereal.email and update EMAIL_USER and EMAIL_PASS

 ```ini
 # Database Credentials